 In any Will, it's essential that the wording is legally sound and that there's no chance that it might be misconstrued.
 That's where your solicitor will prove invaluable.
 To help, we've included a sample wording which may help you although we recommend taking legal advice whenever you make or change your will.

-"I bequeath to Families Need Fathers Ltd (‘FNF’) of 134 Curtain Road, London EC2A 3AR, registered charity number 276899, the sum of £_______ (for a pecuniary bequest), or: the residue of my estate (for a residuary bequest) to be used by FNF at its discretion. "
+"I bequeath to Families Need Fathers Ltd (‘FNF’) of Unit 501, The Pill Box Building, 115 Coventry Road, London, E2 6GG, registered charity number 276899, the sum of £_______ (for a pecuniary bequest), or: the residue of my estate (for a residuary bequest) to be used by FNF at its discretion. "

 5) It's all in the execution